 How To Make Your Hair Grow Faster: 7 Natural Hair Growth Tips

-To really encourage length, you have to think of it in two steps: Stimulate growth and keep the hair you do have healthy.
+To really encourage length, you have to think of it in two steps: Stimulating growth and keeping the hair you do have healthy.
 The latter involves many of your standard hair care lessons, but the former takes a bit more work: You have to go internal.
 Here, seven science-backed tips to encourage hair growth—no matter your length goals:

-On the flip side, stimulating the scalp with regular massages has been shown to promote hair growth.
+First up, make sure you are regularly washing your scalp with gentle washes.
+"While shampooing, massage the scalp to increase the flow of blood, relieve stress, and stimulate hair follicles.
+It's a win-win!" says hairstylist Miko Branch.
+Additionally, regular massages have been shown to promote hair growth.
 Scalp massages encourage blood circulation to the area, which helps deliver vital nutrients and oxygen to the hair follicle.
 (Learn how to give yourself a tension-relieving scalp massage here.)

-Not only that, but collagen can support your scalp in the same way that collagen can support skin health overall.
-(The scalp is skin, after all.)
-Hydrolyzed collagen peptides encourage the body's natural production of collagen, which is then delivered to the rest of the body like the scalp.
+As for collagen, it can further help hair growth by supporting the scalp in the same way that collagen can help manage skin health overall.* (The scalp is skin, after all.)
+Hydrolyzed collagen peptides encourage the body's natural production of collagen, which is then delivered to the rest of the body—including the scalp.*

 3. Protect it from physical damage.

-Also be mindful of how you wear it when you work out: Since most of us keep the hair out of our faces when moving, we often pull it tight.
-Too-tight hairstyles, like noted above, cause friction.
+Finally be mindful of how you wear it when you work out: Since most of us keep the hair out of our faces when moving, we often pull it tight.
+Too-tight hairstyles, as noted above, cause friction.
 Wear one of these styles—like a braid, for example—when working out to lessen damage.

 4. Keep it moisturized.